 9:00 am to 10:00 pm, admission $500 NT

-Want an even better view of Taipei 101?
-Head on over to to Xiangshan station and set off for the 20 minute hike up stairs to Elephant Mountain where you can get a great view of the city and an epic photo of Taipei 101.
-Don’t leave after getting to the first platform, continue up anther 5-1o minutes to reach the top and get an additional view!
-This is undoubtedly one of the best things to do in Taipei!
+Want an even better view of one of the best Taipei attractions?
+Another one of the best things to do in Tapei is head on over to to Xiangshan station and set off for the 20 minute hike up stairs to Elephant Mountain where you can get a great view of the city and an epic photo of Taipei 101.

 Chiang Kai-shek Memorial